 Plant a flower and name it Happiness.
 Water it often enough and watch it grow.
 Your Happiness grows.
 Do you see what I mean?

-Order a large cappuccino, pick the best possible table and spend a half hour just watching the people on the street.
+Order a large cappuccino, pick the best possible table and spend a half-hour just watching the people on the street.

 How do they look like?
 What do they wear?
 Are they happy?
 Think of stories about them and create a happy ending for them.
 People watching is taking the focus out of your world and shifting it on someone or something else.
 It helps!

 I am not aware when you read this post.
 Could be the end of January.
-However, it’s never too early for a Christmas shopping.
+However, it’s never too early for Christmas shopping.
 (Plus, it’s the middle of September when I write this)

-You usually know how many people you have to buy gifts to.
+You usually know how many people you have to buy gifts for.
 Go out and spend some money on their Christmas gifts.
 It’s a fun activity that will save your budget when December comes.

 Is Christmas too far away?
 Pick another holiday.
 Or find who has Birthday soon enough and buy them a gift.